 Top Papers in the Archives

-For the most-cited and downloaded articles published in the Archives of Physical Medicine and Rehabilitation during the past 2 years go to http://ACRM.org/toppapers.
+For the most-cited and downloaded articles published in the Archives of Physical Medicine and Rehabilitation during the past two years go to http://ACRM.org/toppapers.

-Investigation of the Effects of Dual-Task Balance Training on Gait and Balance in Transfemoral Amputees: A Randomized Controlled Trial
+Effects of Motor Skill-Based Training on Wheelchair Propulsion Biomechanics in Older Adults: A Randomized Controlled Trial